tdewolff/minify/cmd/minify/README.md

 $ cat file.html | minify -x html > file.min.html
 ```

-It is also possible to overwrite the input file by the output.
+It is also possible to overwrite the input file by the output file.
 However, this won't work with input/output redirection streams.
-Using the following command the input file will be loaded into memory first before writing to output:
+Using the following command the input file will be loaded into memory first before writing to the output file:

 ```sh
 $ minify -o file.html file.html